aglaialaurent/Spatial_Ecology_in_R/Final project/exam.md

 ### Elevation Data Processing

 The WorldClim elevation raster was loaded and cropped to the political boundaries of Italy using `rnaturalearth`.
-This ensured that elevation values corresponded only to the study area.
+This ensures that elevation values correspond only to the study area.

 ```r
 elev_file <- "~/Documents/UNIVERSITY/wc2.1_30s_elev.tif"